 Strategies Worth Sharing really began out of a big need I saw among bloggers.
 It seems like every day someone is in a Facebook group complaining about how much Facebook hates them or desperately asking for help about how they can get more likes to their page and more traffic to their site.
 It's a real pain point among bloggers right now.

 Originally, I was just going to write a blog post to help share some of what I had learned, but as I sat down to outline what I wanted to say, I realized, “Oh wait, this isn't one post … I have a whole book here.”

-Strategies Worth Sharing is definitely a book that needed to be written.
-There is such a lack of good information and SO much misinformation out there about how to really grow your Facebook page while still keeping an engaged audience that it's no wonder bloggers are having a tough time with it!
+Strategies Worth Sharing is a book that needed to be written.
+There is such a lack of good information and SO much misinformation out there about how to grow your Facebook page while still keeping an engaged audience that it's no wonder bloggers are having a tough time with it!

 I'd say this book is for anyone who is struggling with Facebook or who knows they aren't using Facebook to its full potential.
-If your posts only go out to a fraction of your fans, if your fan count is barely growing or not growing at all, if you don't know what to post that will stick, if you don't know how to get your fans actually interacting on your page … this book is for you.
+If your posts only go out to a fraction of your fans, if your fan count is barely growing or not growing at all, if you don't know what to post that will stick, if you don't know how to get your fans interacting on your page … this book is for you.

 And if you're interested but not sure, just check out the table of contents to see what all is included and not included.
 There's a LOT in this book.
 It's just a matter of where you're struggling.

 What do you believe has contributed to your success?

 With Strategies Worth Sharing, I think the key factor is just that it fills a need.
 I'm not trying to create interest for a good product that people simply aren't that interested in.
 People are already interested.
 They're frustrated.
 They are looking for answers.
 And this book truly fills that need.